-Intoxicated persons will be refused entry / evicted from the Stadium / Licensed Premises
+- Intoxicated persons will be refused entry/evicted from the Stadium

-No external alcoholic beverages will be permitted entry to the Stadium / Licensed Premises
+- No external alcoholic beverages will be permitted entry to the Stadium

-o A driver’s or rider’s license or permit (issued by an Australian State or Territory or any foreign country)
+- A driver's or rider's licence or permit (issued by an Australian State or Territory or any foreign country)

 For the safety, comfort and enjoyment of all patrons, Central Coast Stadium Management reserves the right to:

-- Emergency Evacuations - an Emergency Operational Management Plan has been developed for this stadium.
-Please familiarise yourself with the designated exit points nearest to your seat.
-Should evacuation of your area be necessary an Emergency Management Team member will assist you to reach a place of safety in a calm and orderly manner.
+- Emergency Evacuations - an Emergency Operational Management Plan has been developed for this Stadium.
+Please familiarise yourself with the designate exit points nearest to your seat.
+Should evacuation of your area be necessary an Emergency Management Team member will assist you to reach a place of safety in a calm and orderly manner